 - Water entering through the cove joint (wall-floor joint)

-Insurance calls these “maintenance issues.”
-And because Maryland’s clay soil, aging neighborhood grading, and older gutter systems cause slow-moving water problems, insurers say it is the homeowner’s responsibility to protect the home through proper drainage—not theirs.
+With regards to the items that are not covered, insurance refers to these as “maintenance issues.”
+Maryland’s clay soil, aging neighborhood grading, and older gutter systems result in slow-moving water problems.
+Because these are not sudden and accidental problems, insurers say it is the homeowner’s responsibility to protect the home through proper drainage—not theirs.

-This is why so many DMV-area homeowners feel blindsided when their claim gets denied.
+This is why so many DMV-area homeowners can be surprised when their insurance claims get denied.

 WHY INSURANCE ALMOST NEVER COVERS DRAINAGE PROJECTS